 Appointed by the Chief Justice of the Connecticut Supreme Court to the Judicial Performance Evaluation Program Advisory Panel (2009 - 2013)

 Appointed co-counsel to the Federal Grievance Committee by the Judges of the U.S. District Court (1997 - 2003), and a member of the Magistrate Judge Reappointment Committee (2011-2013)

 American Bar Association

-Connecticut Bar Association - current vice president; co-chairman, Professionalism Committee; Executive Committee, Federal Practice Section (former co-chairman); Executive Committee, Intellectual Property Section; Executive Committee, Antitrust Section; former chairman, Federal Judiciary Committee (2007-2020); former chairman, Fair and Impartial Courts Committee (2011-2021); chairman, Nominating Committee (2013-2014); chairman, Audit Committee (2009-2013); Connecticut Bar Association House of Delegates (2006 - 2022)
+Connecticut Bar Association - current president-elect; past chairman, Legislative Review and Policy Committee; chairman, Council of Bar Presidents; co-chairman, Pro Bono Committee; co-chairman, Strategic Planning Committee; Professionalism Committee; Executive Committee, Federal Practice Section (former co-chairman); Executive Committee, Intellectual Property Section; Executive Committee, Antitrust Section; former chairman, Federal Judiciary Committee (2007-2020); former chairman, Fair and Impartial Courts Committee (2011-2021); former chairman, Nominating Committee (2013-2014); former chairman, Audit Committee (2009-2013); Connecticut Bar Association House of Delegates (2006 - 2022)

 Raymond Baldwin Inn of Court - bencher, former secretary and vice president

 Law Firm Alliance - former Executive Committee member